therealchjones/mffer/README.md

-# mffer
+# `mffer`

-Marvel Future Fight Extraction & Reporting
+Marvel Future Fight extraction & reporting

-This is a _brief_ overview of the [mffer](https://github.com/therealchjones/mffer) project.
-A more comprehensive [README document](docs/README.md) is available with [the other documentation](docs/) in the [docs directory](docs/).
+This is a _brief_ overview of the [`mffer`](https://github.com/therealchjones/mffer) project.
+A more [comprehensive README document](docs/README.md) is available in the [docs directory](docs/).

 ## Marvel Future Fight

-[Marvel Future Fight](http://www.marvelfuturefight.com/) (MFF) is a mobile role-playing game created with many industry-standard tools: it's coded in Java & C# for Unity and built with il2cpp, it's packaged as split APKs for Android from the Google Play Store, and it uses Facebook and proprietary servers for user and game data storage and communication.
+[Marvel Future Fight](http://www.marvelfuturefight.com/) (MFF) is a mobile role-playing game created with many industry-standard tools: it's coded in Java & C# for Unity and built with IL2CPP, it's packaged as split APKs for Android from the Play Store, and it uses Facebook and proprietary servers for user and game data storage and communication.
 Even if you don't play MFF, the techniques used in this project for exploring the game may contain some useful knowledge.

 ## About mffer

-This project is intended to facilitate analysis of [Marvel Future Fight](#marvel-future-fight) and provide access to the data it uses for game play.
+This project facilitates analysis of [Marvel Future Fight](#marvel-future-fight) and provides access to the data it uses for game play.
 This is almost certainly against the [NetMarble Terms of Service](https://help.netmarble.com/terms/terms_of_service_en?locale=&lcLocale=en) as well as those of multiple affiliates.

-The project currently includes multiple components:
+The project includes:

 -   a [shell script](docs/autoextract.md) to obtain the Marvel Future Fight data files
 -   a [.NET console app](docs/mffer.md) to parse the data files into an open and usable format